gaphor/gaphor/README.md

 Some elements are not directly visible.
 The section in the toolbox is collapsed and needs to be clicked first to reveal its contents.

-Gaphor only has one diagram type, and it does not enforce which elements should be placed on a diagram.

 ### Create a New Diagram